dreamgineer/scope/README.md

 }
 ```

+### Secondary widget

+This is a Work-In-Progress widget to extend the original widget intended to be used in another expanding group to act as a cool tooltip-like thing.

 ## Development

 A flag `--debug` is provided for convenience of debugging.
 This will remove unnecessary prints and switch to Past/Now logging.